-- Appendix 2 sets out our policy on record-keeping specifically with respect to recruitment and preappointment checks. - , Appendix 3 sets out our policy on record-keeping with respect to allegations of abuse made against staff.
+- Appendix 2 sets out our policy on record-keeping specifically with respect to recruitment and preappointment checks - >Appendix 3 sets out our policy on record-keeping with respect to allegations of abuse made against staff

-15. Training
+17. Training

-15.1 All staff
+17.1 All staff

-All staff members will undertake safeguarding and child protection training at induction, including on whistleblowing procedures and online safety, to ensure they understand the school's safeguarding systems and their responsibilities, and can identify signs of possible abuse or neglect.
+All staff members will undertake safeguarding and child protection training at induction, including on online safety, to ensure they understand the school's safeguarding systems and their responsibilities, and can identify signs of possible abuse or neglect.
 This training will be regularly updated and will:

-- Be integrated, aligned and considered as part of the whole-school safeguarding approach and wider staff training, and curriculum planning. - , Be in line with advice from the 3 safeguarding partners. - Include online safety, including an understanding of the expectations, roles and responsibilities for staff around filtering and monitoring. - , Have regard to the Teachers' Standards to support the expectation that all teachers: - o Manage behaviour effectively to ensure a good and safe environment. - o Have a clear understanding of the needs of all pupils.
+- > Be integrated, aligned and considered as part of the whole-school safeguarding approach and wider staff training, and curriculum planning - > Be in line with advice from the 3 safeguarding partners

+Have regard to the Teachers' Standards to support the expectation that all teachers:

+- Manage behaviour effectively to ensure a good and safe environment - Have a clear understanding of the needs of all pupils